grafeas/kritis/docs/gcr-signer.md

         !
         ```

-     4. you can also request a manual check-and-sign:
+     4. or request a check-and-sign:

         ```shell
         curl -d @- $URL/check-and-sign <<!